 - Illinois is a certified TB-free and brucellosis-free state.

 - We do NOT give any drugs routinely, including dewormers.
 We follow the FAMACHA protocol for dealing with parasites.
 This means that we only use a dewormer when goats are exhibiting signs of anemia.
 Copper-oxide wire particles (also known as COWP or copper boluses) are our first choice for treatment.
 If that doesn’t work, we will use a chemical dewormer.
 We have tried Hoegger’s, Molly’s, and Fir Meadow herbal dewormers, as well as diatomaceous earth in the past but found that they do not work very well for a goat that is already anemic.
-We are currently experimenting with wormwood that we grow on the farm.
+We have also experimented with wormwood that we grow on the farm.

 - All kids are disbudded and tattooed, and wethers are castrated before sale.